apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Growth jitters knock global stocks before central bank-packed week**
+**Bulgaria sends team to inspect drone that landed in Black Sea resort**

-You can read more about it [here](https://www.reuters.com/markets/global-markets-wrapup-1-pix-2023-09-18/).
+You can read more about it [here](https://www.reuters.com/world/europe/bulgaria-sends-team-inspect-drone-landed-black-sea-resort-2023-09-18/).

 ## Requirements
 - Python 3.8